Westlake Dental Center

 After a filling

-• Numbness lasts 1–3 hours.
+• Numbness lasts 1 to 3 hours.
 Avoid chewing on the numb side until full sensation returns.

 • Mild cold or pressure sensitivity for a few days is normal as the tooth settles.